zramsay/eris-cli/docs/tutorials/getting-started.md

 **Note** Installation of VirtualBox is not a prerequisite, because you may choose to create your virtual machine on Amazon AWS cloud or DigitalOcean, but VirtualBox is what most people use alongside Docker Machine and what we recommend for the Docker Machine setup.

-Proceed to a one of the package or a binary installation below to install the `eris` binary then finalize your setup by running.
+Proceed to one of the package or binary installations below to install the `eris` binary then finalize your setup by running.

 ```bash
 eris init